 In this week we consider modes of literacy as seen in colonial Indigenous manuscripts from Peru [Guaman Poma and Murúa], and the U.S. [ledger drawings].
-While engaging with European literary modes and visual templates, the images in these works offer perspectives firmly grounded in Indigenous worldviews.
+While engaging with European literary modes and visual templates, the images in these works offer perspectives firmly grounded in Indigenous worldviews, notably resistance to colonial rule and the assertion of native autonomy.
 They also offer unique ways to register decolonial critique.
+On Friday we visit the Smathers Library to view the Getty Murúa facsimile